JohnSamir-01/Evaluate-A-News-Article-with-Natural-Language-Processing/README.md

 # Evaluate A News Article with Natural Language Processing

-This project is part of an online course lead by udacity which aims to build a web tool that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites.
+This project  aims to build a web tool that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites.
 When a user submits a URL of an article, the web page then dispalys sentiment analysis returned from [meaningcloud API](https://www.meaningcloud.com/products/sentiment-analysis), based on the contents of the article.

 ### Tools Used
 - HTML